dell/csm-docs/content/v2/csidriver/features/powerscale.md

 ## PVC Creation Feature

-Following yaml content can be used to create a PVC without referring any PV.
+The following yaml content can be used to create a PVC without referring any PV.

 ```yaml
 apiVersion: v1